playcanvas/developer.playcanvas.com/content/en/user-manual/xr/using-webxr.md

 Each platform can support different types of sessions.
 These are:

  * **VR** (Virtual Reality) - Provides some level of viewer tracking and it provides exclusive access to XR Device.
-This means that the application will be rendered onto a device's frame buffur and not the HTML canvas element.
+This means that the application will be rendered onto a device's frame buffer and not the HTML canvas element.
  * **AR** (Augmented Reality) - This type of session provides exclusive access to the XR Device and content is meant to be blended with the real-world environment.
 In this mode, the camera clear color should be transparent.

 The availability of a session type can change during an application's life-time, based on devices being plugged in or features on devices being enabled.
 To check if a session type is available do: